JakeD520/Lucian/03_Episodes/S01E03/Scene 1.md

 ---

-**INT.
-KITTYKAT24’S ROOM – NIGHT**

-Kitty is stretched across her bed, scrolling her phone casually while the others chatter.
-She pauses.
-Brows lift.

-**KITTY**
-“Oh— hey, Skatter.
-What’s this link you just posted on Insta?”

-**INTERCUT TO:**

-**INT.
-SKATTERBRAIN’S ROOM – SAME**

-SkatterBrain doesn’t flinch.
-Just shrugs, sipping from a can.

-**SKATTERBRAIN**
-“Oh.
-My uncle’s GoFundMe.
-Hospital bill stuff.”

-**INTERCUT TO:**

-**INT.
-KAI’S APARTMENT – SAME**

-Kai perks up, leaning a little closer to his mic.

-**KAI**
-“Send it.”

-Kitty already is.
-Her thumbs move fast.

-**KITTY (V.O.)**
-“Just did.
-Sucks, man.
-Hope he’s doing okay.”

-SkatterBrain nods once — not emotional, not guarded — just matter-of-fact.

-**SKATTERBRAIN**
-“Yeah, he’s hanging in there.”

-**INTERCUT TO: KITTY**

-She taps on her screen a few times, sits upright slightly.

-**KITTY**
-“I tossed in a few bucks.
-Nothing wild.
-Just— you know.”

-**INTERCUT TO: KAI**

-Kai’s already doing the same on his phone.

-**KAI**
-“Me too.”

-**INTERCUT BACK TO: SKATTERBRAIN**

-SkatterBrain smiles — a real one — small, warm.

-**SKATTERBRAIN**
-“Thanks, guys.
-Seriously.”

-**INTERCUT: KITTY**

-She waves a hand dismissively, even though they can’t see it.

-**KITTY**
-“Dude, please.
-We’re friends.
-That’s what this is.”

-**INTERCUT: KAI**

-Kai nods, relaxed.

-**KAI**
-“Yeah.
-Love you, man.”

-**INTERCUT: SKATTERBRAIN**

-He smirks, leaning back in his chair like he’s brushing off embarrassment he doesn’t actually feel.

-**SKATTERBRAIN**
-“Love you too, dorks.”

-They sit in a comfortable, unforced silence for half a beat —
-then someone burps, or coughs, or rustles a chip bag,
-and life just… continues.

-**END INTERCUT.**

----

 **EXT.
 BOURBON STREET – NIGHT**

 Music spills out from a bar — brass, bass, people yelling in joy and half-drunken chaos.